Skip to main content

 What Are the Immediate Safety Considerations and Side Effects?

-While the long-term safety profile is the primary concern, understanding the immediate, observable is also important.
+While the long-term safety profile is the primary concern, understanding the immediate, observable side effects is also important.
 Most are mild, transient, and directly related to the intended biological action.
 A supervised protocol involves careful dose titration to minimize these effects.

 • Injection Site Reactions ∞ Redness, itching, or minor swelling at the subcutaneous injection site are the most common side effects.
 Proper injection technique and site rotation can mitigate this.